About this project

 Tame Taratu

-Tame Taratu is the General Manager of Te Motu a Hiaroa Charitable Trust, where he leads with a strong commitment to kaupapa Māori values, effective strategy, and impactful governance.
+Tame Taratu is the General Manager of Te Motu a Hiaroa Charitable Trust, where he leads with a strong commitment to kaupapa Māori values, effective strategy and impactful governance.
 He is passionate about achieving the best outcomes for whānau and whenua, ensuring that Māori aspirations are at the heart of all decision-making.
+Tame believes in the power of Māori-led solutions and the importance of protecting our taonga for future generations.
+His leadership is grounded in tikanga, focused on building sustainable, intergenerational outcomes that uphold mana motuhake.
+Through his role, Tame continues to advance the vision of Te Motu a Hiaroa, honouring the legacy of the whenua and championing initiatives that empower communities.

 Te Ātiawa nui tonu